Hannoob/ROPvsSolid/README.md

 functionToExecuteLater OK (0)
 ```

-Because our default behavior for errors, is only to propagate them, we are can be sure that if an error gets generated in the `divide2ByNumber` function, the rest of the binds in the railway, will only propagate the error instead of trying to execute the function.
+Because our default behavior for errors, is only to propagate them, we can be sure that if an error gets generated in the `divide2ByNumber` function, the rest of the binds in the railway, will only propagate the error instead of trying to execute the function.
 This can almost be seen as a way to early exit the execution of the code without having to throw and catch exceptions.

 Notice that `bind` as we defined it, only works with methods that return Result types.
-We can also build a bunch of other "wrapper" functions to handle all kinds of things such as "dead-end" functions that do not return anything, or functions that wraps functions that do not return Result types, or could throw exceptions.
+We can also build a bunch of other "wrapper" functions to handle all kinds of things such as "dead-end" functions that do not return anything, or functions that wrap functions that do not return Result types, or could throw exceptions.
 You can really get creative here and feel free to build your own crazy wrappers.
-These are some of the ones I usually find myself creating the following functions.
+These are some of the ones I usually find myself creating and they are the following functions.

 ```fsharp
 //Define our function wrap dead-end functions like database writes or even input validation